JeffBrines/dive-bar-detective/README.md

 - Click any dot to see details
 - Reset Zoom button to restore view

+**Features:**
+- Auto-scales axes to data bounds (no wasted space)
-Dashed lines show the median scores, splitting places into four equal groups.
+- Dashed lines at median (splits places in half)
+- Slight jitter to spread overlapping points
+- Rank-based bubble sizing for visual variance

 ---